Sharkoon1/BLXMSmartBridge/README.md

 An automated price-balancing bridge for the BLXM token across Binance Smart Chain (BSC) and Ethereum.
 The system continuously monitors BLXM prices on both chains and automatically bridges tokens to balance prices when they diverge.
-Includes a frontend for live price monitoring and starting/stopping the bot.
+Includes a frontend for live price monitoring and starting/stopping a bot.

 Winner of the Mobility Challenge at the [BWCON Blockchain Hackathon](https://www.bwcon.de/de/aktuelles/detail/blockchain-hackathon-das-sind-die-gewinner)
 (Team Melonswap), later developed into an MVP.